haydenmclemore-fresnost/math120_final_project/README.md

 ## How to Run
 Open `MATH120_Final_Project.ipynb` in Colab or Jupyter and run all cells.
-The data will download automatically from the source.
+The data will download automatically.